-Director Compensation Table for Fiscal Year 2010
+Director Compensation Table for Fiscal Year 2012

-The following table sets forth the cash and other compensation paid by the Company to the members of the board of directors of the Company for all services in all capacities during fiscal year 2010, except for Mr. Alexander, who was not compensated for his services as a director.
+The following table sets forth the cash and other compensation paid by the Company to the members of the board of directors of the Company for all services in all capacities during fiscal year 2012, except for Mr. Anderson, who was not compensated for his services as a director.

-(1) Reflects the grant-date fair value of 1,247 shares of restricted stock awards computed in accordance with FASB ASC Topic 718 and based on the Company's stock price at the close of business on the date of grant, March 16, 2010.
+(1) Reflects the grant-date fair value of 3,569 shares of restricted stock awards computed in accordance with FASB ASC Topic 718 and based on the Company's stock price at the close of business on the date of grant, May 23, 2012.
 Such shares vest on the first anniversary of the grant date.
-In addition, for Mr. Anderson, reflects the grant-date fair value of 15,000 shares of restricted stock awards based on the Company's stock price at the close of business on the date of grant, April 5, 2010.
-Such shares for Mr. Anderson were issued in connection with his appointment to non-executive Chairman of the board and vest in two years.

-Except for Mr. Anderson, the aggregate number of shares of restricted stock held by each director as of January 29, 2011 was 1,247.
-Mr. Anderson held 16,247 shares of restricted stock as of January 29, 2011.
-There were no awards of stock options to directors in fiscal 2010.
-The aggregate number of shares underlying stock options held by each director as of January 29, 2011 is as follows: Mr. Anderson, 0; Mr. Carney, 0; Mr. Hyatt, 500; Mr. Lupo, 1,500; Ms. Luzier, 2,750.
+The aggregate number of shares of restricted stock held by each director as of February 2, 2013 was 3,569.
+There were no awards of stock options to directors in fiscal 2012.
+The aggregate number of shares underlying stock options held by each director as of February 2, 2013 is as follows: Mr. Carney, 0; Mr. Hyatt, 500; Mr. Lupo, 1,500; Ms. Luzier, 2,750.